C++ takes long to compile

 It also forces me to design better (simpler) dependencies.

-Entropy is real; our heads are small.
+Entropy is real.
+Complexity grows but our heads remain small.

 It’s way too much to fully understand at once so we get sloppy, we take shortcuts just to get that damn thing to compile.